Operational Interpretation of Renyi Information Measures via Composite Hypothesis Testing Against Product and Markov Distributions: Proofs: Second Order Asymptotics of Stein's Lemma

-Hence, by L\'evi's continuity theorem (see, e.g.,~\cite[Ch.~14, Thm.~21]{fristedt37}), the sequence of random variable $\{ Y_n \}_n$ converges in distribution to a random variable $Y$ with cumulant generating function $\Lambda_Y(t)$, i.e., a Gaussian random variable with zero mean and variance~$V(P\|\cQ)$.
+Hence, by Lemma~\ref{lm:moments}, the sequence of random variable $\{ Y_n \}_n$ converges in distribution to a random variable $Y$ with cumulant generating function $\log M_Y(t)$, i.e., a Gaussian random variable with zero mean and variance~$V(P\|\cQ)$.
 In particular, this yields

 Since $\hat{\alpha}\big( \exp(- n D(P \|\cQ ) - \sqrt{n}r) ; P^{\times n} \big\| \cQ_n \big) \leq \alpha(T_n; P^{\times n})$, this concludes the proof. \end{IEEEproof}